boyski/pmaudit/README.md

 ### Interference From Another Process

-If some unrelated process comes over and opens files in the audit area during the run the results will of course be contaminated.
-So don't do that.
-Of course this could be a problem for an unaudited build too.
+If some unrelated process comes over and opens files in the audit area during the run the results will of course be contaminated, so don't do that.
+Of course this would be a problem for an unaudited build too.

 ### No Support For Parallelism At The Shell Level